algosup/2023-2024-project-4-sportshield-team-7/specifications/technical_specification.md

 ### 4. Sensor

-We will adjust the movement detection registered by the sensor to reduce the risk of false alarms. for that, we placed a scale where the sensor would not trigger it for anything and so, activate the buzzer.
+We will adjust the movement detection registered by the sensor to reduce the risk of false alarms.
+For that, we placed a scale where the sensor would not trigger it for anything and so, activate the buzzer.

 ### 5. Electromagnet